fitezbien/Workout_planner/README.md

 Bonne lecture !

 EN:
-Exemple of use of the usefull plugin "RobotoCalendarView" developed by Marco Hernaiz Cao.
+Exemple of use of the usefull plugin "RobotoCalendarView".

 In this demo, i use the plugin's actions to retrieve my datas.
 Some functions are easily usable to customize your calendar in aim to do what ever you need !!